 National Standard 1 requires conservation and management measures that prevent overfishing while achieving OY for each FMP fishery, and National Standard 1 guidelines call for the specification of SDC so that overfishing and overfished determinations can be made for stocks and stock complexes.
 This is a challenging task for Pacific salmon for several reasons.
-Salmon are managed based on an escapement goal.
-Salmon run size (abundance) is estimated after the fishery and after salmon return to spawning grounds.
+For groundfish, SDC are based on pre-season estimates of spawning biomass used to determine overfished status and ACLs are set based on target exploitation rates (harvest relative to biomass) that are set below overfishing rates.
+In contrast, salmon are managed based on an escapement goal.
+Biomass is not estimated.
+Rather, salmon run size (abundance) is estimated after the fishery and after salmon return to spawning grounds.
 Salmon harvest rates are not known until after the fishery is closed and catches are enumerated.
-The National Standard 1 Guidelines contemplate limited circumstances that may require alternative approaches to setting ACLs and cite Pacific salmon as an example of stocks that may require an alternative approach.
+For these reasons, the National Standard 1

+Guidelines contemplate limited circumstances where the standard approaches to specification of reference points, including ACLs, may not be appropriate.
+These guidelines cite Pacific salmon as an example of stocks that may require an alternative approach.